Who are we?

 In the information boxes to the right are just a selection of quotes and statistics relating to Glasgow poverty.
 We urge you to follow the sources for full reports.

 Thank you for taking the time to support us!

 34% of all children in the city were estimated to be living in poverty in 2017 .
 In-work poverty in Scotland has been rising.
 64% of working age adults in poverty live in a household where at least one person works (2015/16).

 Welfare Reforms have played a central role in the rise in poverty in Glasgow since they were introduced in 2015, with reductions to benefit rates, a freeze on some benefits and increased conditionality.

 A report by the Sheffield Hallam University, Government’s Welfare Reform Committee in 2015, stated that Glasgow would have 12 out the 20 worst affected wards in Scotland, with an estimated financial loss of £239million per year, equivalent to £580 for each adult of working age in the city.

 A later report stated that by 2020/21 after all welfare reforms had been implemented, it was estimated that Glasgow would have a financial loss of £300million per year.

 In 2018, 1 in 5 children were living in relative poverty in Scotland.
 Recent figures for Glasgow are more stark more than 1 in 3 (37,000 children) living in poverty in 2017, rising to 41% in some neighbourhoods.
-Scotland’s child poverty rates are predicted to steadily increase with 50,000 more children living in poverty by 2020/21, as a result of the UK government’s austerity and welfare reform measures.
+Scotland’s child poverty rates are predicted to steadily increase with 50,000 more children living in poverty by 2020/21.